Diary of a Network Geek

 Budget Worksheet

-Filed under: Advice from your Uncle Jim,Deep Thoughts,Life Goals,Life, the Universe, and Everything,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:01 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Deep Thoughts,Life Goals,Life, the Universe, and Everything,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:01 am for you boring, normal people.

 So, if you’re like me, last week when you were thinking about setting a couple New Year’s Resolutions, you were thinking about money.